wcjson/wcjson/wcjson-document.3.md

 **wcjson\_value\_object**()
 and
 **wcjson\_value\_array**()
-functions get the next available value from a *document*.
+functions add a value to a
+*document*.
 The
 *values*